Rejuvenating Cross-Entropy Loss in Knowledge Distillation for Recommender Systems: Introduction

 \section{Introduction}

-Recently, with the scaling law in recommender systems~\cite{zhai2024actions} being gradually discovered, many researchers have proposed extremely large models~\cite{ohsaka2023curse,zhai2024actions} to pursue better recommendation accuracy.
+Recently, as the scaling law in recommender systems~\citep{zhai2024actions} has been increasingly recognized, many researchers have proposed extremely large models~\citep{ohsaka2023curse,zhai2024actions} to achieve higher recommendation accuracy.
 However, the increase in model size inevitably incurs high storage costs and inference latency, causing higher maintenance costs and lower user satisfaction.